junglesta/wherenodoctor/_posts/2016-01-01-13-some-very-common-sicknesses.md

 • if the person was very sick, weak, or malnourished before the diarrhea began (especially a little child or a very old person)

 • if there is much blood in the stools.
-This can be dangerous even if there is only very little diarrhea (see gut obstruction, p.
-94).
+This can be dangerous even if there is only very little diarrhea (see gut obstruction, [page 94](#page-94)).

 # [160](#page-160)